eyad19288/TCN6430/Lab 2 Description.md

 ## <a name="submission"></a> Submission
 In your lab report, provide screenshots showing that workstations 1, 2, and 3 have obtained the correct IP addresses through DHCP.
 To do this you can run the command `dhclient -r eth0` which will tell the client to release the current lease that it has from the server.
-Then run `dhclient eth0` again so obtain back the IP address.
+Then run `dhclient eth0` again to obtain back the IP address.
 Also include a description of what you have learned and any problems encountered.